 No, You do Not Have to Prune Your Hydrangeas

-When somebody gets hydrangeas from us, we're often asked, "when do I prune my hydrangeas" as if it's a must-do situation, like "when should I put my Jack-o'-Lantern on the compost heap?
-(Scroll to the bottom for my tiny rant about Christmas pumpkins.)
+We're often asked, "when do I prune my hydrangeas" as if it's a must-do situation, like "when should I put my Jack-o'-Lantern on the compost heap?
+(Scroll to the bottom for a tiny rant about Christmas pumpkins.)

 Dear hydrangea pilgrim, you're freed!
 You don't have to prune your hydrangeas.
 There are a few circumstances when you'd want to ask yourself, "is it necessary to prune my hydrangeas?"
 We'll discuss them right now.